DUNE/p3s/documents/src/JOB.md

 ## An example of the job description

-The following dummy example (with rather arbitrary attributes, file names and variables) demonstrates how JSON is used to describe jobs.
+The purpose of the following dummy example (with rather arbitrary attributes, file names and variables) is to demonstrate how JSON is used to describe jobs in p3s.
 Let us assume that we created a file named "myjob.json" with the following contents:

 ```
 [